Jorge Rodríguez (Venezuelan politician)

-Jorge Jesús Rodríguez Gómez (born 9 November 1965) is a Venezuelan politician and psychiatrist serving as President of the National Assembly of Venezuela since 2021.
-He is the brother of Delcy Rodríguez, the current vice president.
+Jorge Jesús Rodríguez Gómez (born 9 November 1965) is a Venezuelan politician serving as President of the National Assembly of Venezuela since 2021.
+He is the brother of Delcy Rodríguez, the vice president and acting president of Venezuela.

-He was vice president of Venezuela under the government of Hugo Chávez from January 8, 2007, to January 3, 2008, rector and president of the National Electoral Council from January 2005 to April 2006, and mayor of Caracas from November 2008 to December 2017.
-He served as Venezuela’s Minister of Communication and Information from November 2017 until September 4, 2020, when he left the position to run in that year’s parliamentary elections.
+He was vice president of Venezuela under the government of Hugo Chávez from 8 January 2007, to 3 January 2008, rector and president of the National Electoral Council from January 2005 to April 2006, and mayor of Caracas from November 2008 to December 2017.
+He served as Venezuela’s Minister of Communication and Information under President Nicolás Maduro from November 2017 until 4 September 2020, when he left the position to successfully run in that year’s parliamentary elections in the Capital District.